xu-chris/fimi-Documentation/docs/exercises/squat-arm-raise.md

 !> Status: Draft

-The question of selecting the movement is based on if it’s suitable to evaluate the range of functionality of the proposed system.
-The evaluation the pose evaluation needs to be as objective as possible - which is actually not that easy.
-But there are some globally accepted rules that are getting applied accordingly to the exercise.

 For my master thesis, I want to evaluate a full body movement during a fitness activity which includes weight / muscle activation exercises.
 Thus, the exercise I need has to cover the main body joint areas:
 - shoulder,
 - back,